 - Use a small brush, spatula, or swab to get a sample for testing.
 The doctor then removes the speculum.

-- Put on gloves and put one or two fingers of one hand into your vagina.
+- Put one or two gloved fingers of one hand into your vagina.
 The other hand goes on your lower belly.
 This lets your doctor feel your pelvic organs.
 You will probably feel some pressure.

 - Put one gloved finger into your rectum and one into your vagina, if needed.
 This can also help check your pelvic organs.